-In response to national security concerns, the MCTRJCA act was past in 2012, establishing FirstNet.
+In response to national security concerns, the MCTRJCA act was passed in 2012, establishing FirstNet.
 FirstNet purpose is to establish, operate, and maintain a public safety network that is interoperable, especially during times of great stress.
 To fulfill these objectives, Sunshine Fire Protection District needed to become a part of a Radio Access Network that will connect back to the core of FirstNet.

-Unreliable connectivity can be a major issue in mountain communities, making SFPD need for a dependable secure connection with its first responders out in the field all the more important.
+Unreliable connectivity can be a major issue in mountain communities, making SFPD’s need for a dependable secure connection with its first responders out in the field all the more important.
 SFPD chose to partner with Trilogy LTE Services, a company that specializes in providing secure connections for America’s Rural LTE operators, and BEC Technologies to realize this need.

 The MX-1000’s connection with Trilogy LTE Services provided Sunshine Fire Protection district with the link it needed to FirstNet core.
 BEC and Trilogy’s LTE enhanced the emergency responder’s procedures by carrying high-data-rate services to the rural surrounding areas.
 The new communication link supports digital imaging, video streaming, voice, large data download, and other abilities which cannot be maintained over a traditional narrowband network.